SterlingYM/sphot/README.md

-# sphot
+# SPHOT

-Sphot ("es-phot") is a package designed for performing an accurate color measurement of galaxies in a crowded field.
+S-phot ("es-phot") is a package designed for performing an accurate color measurement of galaxies in a crowded field.
 This package is under development.

 ![](docs/images/concept.jpg)